gabriel-espinoza-77/azure-ssh-brute-force-analysis/README.md

 All analysis presented in this repository is for **educational and professional development** purposes only.
 No real production environments were harmed or interfered with during this investigation.
 All systems analyzed were under the analyst's authorized scope.
+This investigation was conducted within a controlled cyber range environment using a personal Microsoft Azure tenant.

 ---